Why Would a Child Need a Heart Transplant?

 The most frequent early complications include renal (kidney) dysfunction, infection and bleeding.

-Temporary right ventricular dysfunction may occur in the immediately after surgery.
-This may be caused by elevated pressures in the lungs (pulmonary hypertension) of the patient or loss of oxygen to the heart (ischemic).
-This normally resolves with time but may need medications to improve this.
+Temporary right ventricular dysfunction may occur immediately after surgery.
+This may be caused by elevated pressures in the lungs (pulmonary hypertension) or loss of oxygen to the heart (ischemic).
+This normally resolves with time but may need medications to improve.

 Preparing Your Child